eagleosprey/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 Data
 ---------------------------------
-The data representated by the variables should be interpreted as follows:
+The data Representative by the variables should be interpreted as follows:

 All data elements represent an average of multiple 3-axial (that is, X, Y, and Z) accelerometer and gyroscope reading measurements for a Subject-and-Activity combination.

+The readings are normalized and bounded within [-1,1].

 The variable list from Section 1.
-Variables, above, reflects transformations and combinations of the raw signals as indicated by which of the following the variable name includes, as follows:
+Variables (above) reflects transformations and combinations of the raw signals as indicated by which of the following terms the variable name includes, as follows:

-1. Time reflects time domaain signals.
+1. Time :  time domain signals.
-2. Frequency reflects frequency domain signals.
+2. Frequency:  frequency domain signals.
-3. Acceleration reflects an accelerometer reading.
+3. Acceleration: an accelerometer reading.
-4. Gyro reflects a gyroscope reading.
+4. Gyro: a gyroscope reading.
-5. Body reflects the body component of the acceleration signal.
+5. Body: the body component of the acceleration signal.
-6. Gravity reflects the gravity component of the acceleration signal.
+6. Gravity: the gravity component of the acceleration signal.
-7. Jerk reflects a derivation from the body linear acceleration and angular velocity readings.
+7. Jerk: a derivation from the body linear acceleration and angular velocity readings.
-8. Magnitude reflects a calculation using the Euclidean norm.
+8. Magnitude: a calculation using the Euclidean norm.
-9. Mean indicates a statistical mean value calculation of the raw signals.
+9. Mean: a statistical mean value calculation of the raw signals.
-10. Standard Deviation indicates a statistical standard deviation calculation of the raw signals.
+10. Standard Deviation: a statistical standard deviation calculation of the raw signals.
 11. X indicates a reading for the X-axis.
 12. Y indicates a reading for the y-axis.
 13. Z indicates a reading for the z-axis.

 EXAMPLES:

-1. "Time Body Acceleration Mean X" is an average of  multiple mean values of the time domain signal of the body component of the accelerometer reading  of the x-asis.
+1. "Time Body Acceleration Mean X" is an average of  multiple mean values of the time domain signal of the body component of the accelerometer reading  of the x-axis.

-2. "Frequency Body Acceleration Jerk Standard Deviation Z" is an average of multiple standard deviation values of the body component of the Jerk derivation from the body component of the accelerameter reading of the Z-axis.
+2. "Frequency Body Acceleration Jerk Standard Deviation Z" is an average of multiple standard deviation values of the Jerk derivation from the body component of the accelerometer reading of the Z-axis.